Portrait painting is serious business. Truly, there is a lot

 dignitaries, presidents, and the like.
 But portraiture can also be incredibly

 fun!
-A show I recently saw at Elisa Contemporary Art reinforced this for me.
+A show I saw a bit ago at Elisa Contemporary Art reinforced this for me.

 Their latest exhibition featured artists painting portraits of their favorite superheroes.